Families of Berkovich spaces: First step: flatness in the Berkovich setting

-{\em Some comments.} The above counter-example is, in some sense, archetypal, because boundary phenomena are actually the only obstruction for naive flatness to be stable under base change: if~$Y\to X$ is a morphism between good~$k$-analytic spaces and if~$y$ is a point of~$Y$ at which~$Y\to X$ is inner, then every coherent sheaf~$\sch F$ on~$Y$ which is naively~$X$-flat at~$y$ remains so after any good base change (th. \ref{maintheoflat}).
-This had already been proved by Berkovich (in a completely different way) in some non-published notes about flatness.

-It is then clear why such problems can not occur in the rigid setting: this is because boundary points are {\em never} rigid.
+The above counter-example is, in some sense, archetypal, because boundary phenomena are actually the only obstruction for naive flatness to be stable under base change: if~$Y\to X$ is a morphism between good~$k$-analytic spaces and if~$y$ is a point of~$Y$ at which~$Y\to X$ is inner, then every coherent sheaf~$\mathscr F$ on~$Y$ which is naively~$X$-flat at~$y$ remains so after any good base change (Theorem \ref{thm-flat-naiveflat}).
+Our proof is based upon an analytic variant of Raynaud-Gruson's \emph{d\'evissages} \cite{raynaud-g1971}, which is developed in Chapter \ref{DEV}; let us mention that this result had already been proved by Berkovich (in a completely different way) in some unpublished work about flatness.
+It is now clear why such problems cannot occur in the rigid setting: this is because boundary points are {\em never} rigid.